cloudfoundry/uaa/docs/UAA-APIs.rst

 Request body    an array of client details
 Response code   ``200 OK`` if successful
-Response body   an array of client details Transactional   either all clients get registered or none
+Response body   an array of client details Transactional   either all clients get updated or none
 ==============  ===============================================

 Example::